quasilyte/quasisolar-mission/docs/gameplay_notes.md

 ## Upgrades System

+This is terribly outdated!
+See the [sources](https://github.com/quasilyte/quasisolar-mission/blob/master/scripts/nodeless/Skill.cs) to get a better picture.

 | Skill | Expr | Effect |
 |---|---|---|
 | Mechanic I | 150 | When winning in battle, all ships recover 10% of the damage taken during that battle. |